Home

 Improved varieties

 Improved varieties were released many years after common bluegrass varieties hit the market.
-These cultivars have been developed for use on sites that will receive regular fertilization and maintenance.
-Improved bluegrass was designed to be much more resistant to various turf grass diseases and also have a slower growth rate.
-If your plan includes regular fertilization and irrigation, the improved varieties are the better choice.
-These varieties are the types most often used on golf courses and professional recreation areas where fertilization is performed.
+These cultivars have been developed for athletic and sports fields where there is more intense maintenance.
+Improved bluegrass was designed to be much more resistant to various grass diseases and also have a slower growth rate.
+Some varieties make a great lawn grass.

-Bluegrass has the natural ability to survive several weeks or even months of drought that would injure many other cool season grasses.
+Bluegrass has the natural ability to survive several weeks or even months of drought.
 Following a drought, new growth will spring up from the rhizomes.
 Bluegrass has a shallow root system, so if it doesn’t rain, it will need to be watered a couple times a week during the summer to keep it green.
-Kentucky bluegrass should receive at least ˝ inch with each watering.
+Kentucky bluegrass should receive at least 1/2 inch with each watering.

 Kentucky bluegrass can be mowed as low as 1.5 inches in the cooler times of the year.
 This height increases to 3 to 4 inches in summer to help it survive the summer heat.
 Personally, I rarely adjust my mower below 4 inches all year.
 That may seem high if you are not used to it, but the grass quickly adjusts.
-The additional blade length enables the grass to endure drought, traffic and other conditions much easier.
+The additional blade length enables the grass to endure drought and heavy traffic.

 Fertilization

 In the industry, the amount of fertilizer is stated in pounds of Nitrogen per 1000 sq. ft. per year.
-Kentucky bluegrass requires 4-5 lbs of nitrogen per 1000 sq. ft per year.
+Kentucky bluegrass requires 4-5 lbs of nitrogen per 1000 sq. ft. per year.
 There is an easy formula for determining how much fertilizer to apply regardless of the percent of nitrogen in the bag.
-For full information on lawn fertilizers and how to apply them, see the fertilization section of this site.
+Click on getting the correct fertilizer rate.

-“Leaf spot” and “melting out” are two of the more common diseases that affect the common bluegrass varieties.
+"Leaf Spot", "Melting Out Disease", and "Rust" are three of the more common diseases that affect the common bluegrass varieties.
 They can best be controlled by proper watering techniques and infrequent use of high nitrogen fertilizers.
-Common bluegrass will become disease prone when fertilized on the same schedule as other grasses.
+However, rust problems are usually indicative of low nitrogen soils.
+A little nitrogen fertilizer will help with rust.

 Rough Bluegrass

 Annual bluegrass is grassy weed with a one year life cycle.
-It is a “winter annual”.
-Annual bluegrass germinates and matures in the fall, lives through the winter and produces seed in the spring before it dies.
-It is most noticeable in early spring when other grasses haven’t yet come out of dormancy.
+It is a "winter annual", meaning it germinates and matures in the fall, lives through the winter, and then produces seed in the spring before it dies.
+It is one of the first grasses to green up in the spring.
+It is most noticeable when other grasses haven’t yet come out of dormancy.

-It presents the biggest problem in closely mowed turf where more sunlight is available.
-Lawns that are mowed at 3 or 4 inches rarely have any problems with annual bluegrass.
-It can easily thrive in a variety of soil conditions including compacted soil.
+It presents the biggest problem in closely mowed turf where more sunlight reaches the blades.
+It can even survive on golf green that are mowed at 1/4 inch.
+Lawns that are mowed at 3 or 4 inches have less problems with annual bluegrass.
+It can easily thrive in a variety of soil conditions including heavily compacted soil.
 By the time warm season grasses green up, annual bluegrass has started dying back.

 In areas like gravel driveways, Round-Up can be sprayed to control it and other weeds.
 In lawns, try to manage your grass is such a way that encourages the lawn grass and not the annual bluegrass.
 The easiest way is to raise the mower blade to mow at higher levels.
 It doesn't prefer sites where there is too much competition, so maintaining a thick turf is helpful.
 To control annual bluegrass in warm season grasses, you can try overseeding in the fall with ryegrass.
 A pre-emergent applied in the fall before annual bluegrass germinates will help.
 However, only use a pre-emergent if you don’t intend to overseed.